ohsu-qin/qiprofile/doc/source/development.rst

 * All application CSS is compiled from the ``app/stylesheets/site.styl`` Stylus file.

-* File names are lower case hyphenated rather than underscore.
+* Non-test file names are lower case hyphenated rather than underscore.

+* Test case file names are camelCase beginning with the application module or partial being tested and ending in ``Spec``, e.g.
+  ``test/e2e/subjectListSpec.coffee``.

 * CoffeeScript follows the `CoffeeScript Style Guide`_.